princejohnsantillan/weave/README.md

 /**
  *  Swap tokens with values from an array list.
- *  Index positioning should be observed here.
+ *  Tokens and values are matched by index position.
  */
 weave('Hi {{name}}!
 Your role is: {{role}}', ['Prince', 'magician']); // Hi Prince!
 Your role is: magician

 /**
  *  Swap tokens with values from an associative array.
- *  Array keys here should correspond to the token names.
+ *  Tokens and values are matched by token name and array keys.
  */
 weave('Hi {{name}}!
 Your role is: {{role}}', [
     'name' => 'John',